 I had never made turkey burgers before, but these came out perfect.
-Because apparently making turkey burgers isn’t that hard!
+Apparently, as I discovered, making turkey burgers isn’t that hard!

 As always this recipe is VERY easy to change up based on your preferences and what’s in your spice cabinet.

-- You can use a real bun instead or lettuce (but then skip the fries to avoid doubling up on healthy carbs)
+- You can use a real bun instead of lettuce (but then skip the fries to avoid doubling up on carbs).

 - Use whatever sauce or toppings you want — as long as they have healthy ingredients!

 - You can turn these into meatballs instead of patties!

 A question I received about this meal was “How did you make the fries like that?”.